sdex/AndroidIDeditorV2/README.md

 ## Get the app

-The full-featured app is available as a one-time purchase:
+The app is available as a one-time purchase:
 - [Pay $3 on buymeacoffee.com](http://bit.ly/3YKEt01)
 - [Pay 3 USDT/USDC/BUSD](https://oxapay.com/donate/66497180)